Homeschooling in Indiana

 Once you’ve made the decision to homeschool, one of your very next steps should be to seek out a network of other homeschool families.
 Indiana has a strong and vibrant homeschool population and there are support groups and homeschool cooperatives available in many areas of the state.
 Also, you can also get help and advice via virtual homeschool groups, such as the Indiana homeschool community on Time4Learning’s family forum.
 You may want to begin your search for local support on our Indiana Homeschool Groups and Co-ops page.

 Indiana Homeschool Field Trips

 Indiana State Test Prep

-Unlike traditional school students, homeschoolers in Indiana do not have to participate in standardized testing requirements.
-However, many families find benefit in regularly assessing their students.
+Many families find benefit in regularly assessing their students.
 Not only can testing give you a better sense of where your child’s learning stands on specific subjects, but it can also highlight gaps in instruction or retention.
-If you have been considering using either an annual or occasional assessment test for your homeschool, you’ll be happy to know that Time4Learning’s curriculum not only provides standards-based instruction in the core subjects, but even offers practice test simulations in 3rd-8th grade.
+You’ll be happy to know that Time4Learning curriculum not only provides standards-based instruction in the core subjects, but even offers practice test simulations in 3rd-8th grade.
 Learn more in our Indiana test prep page.